• Skip to primary navigation

 • You still need to chill the dough due to the lack of eggs.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with all of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 Someone took a bite out of this Red Velvet Cream Cheese Cookie.

-How to make Red Velvet Cream Cheese Cookies
+How to Make Red Velvet Cream Cheese Cookies

-Here are the step by step instructions to make these cookies!
+Here are the step by step instructions to make these gluten free Christmas cookies!

 Step 1: Whisk Together the Dry Ingredients